Alert notice

 As a Bank Australia customer, you can proudly say you help care for a 2,117 hectare conservation reserve in Western Victoria.

-We’re the only bank in the world with a conservation reserve – it’s one way we’re using the business of banking to create a healthier planet.
-Our reserve is home to 225 native plant and 234 native animal species.
+We're the first Australian bank to have a conservation reserve – it’s one way we’re using the business of banking to create a healthier planet.
+Our conservation reserve is home to 251 native plant and 283 native animal species.

 The reserve is a group of four properties in Western Victoria, outside Horsham.
 They’re under a conservation covenant with Trust for Nature, which means they’re protected from development forever.